1) BASIS OF PREPARATION:

-The hedge/non hedge (market making) transactions are recorded
+(a) The hedge/non hedge (market making) transactions are recorded

-Hedging derivatives are accounted on accrual basis.
+(b) Income/expenditure on hedging derivatives are accounted on accrual

-Trading derivative positions are marked to market (MTM) and the
+(c) Trading derivative positions are marked to market (MTM) and the

 resulting losses, if any, are recognised in the Profit & Loss Account.

 Profit, if any, is ignored.
-Income and Expenditure relating to interest

-deferred and recognized over the shorter of the remaining contractual
+termination of swap is deferred and recognised over the shorter of the

-5) FIXED ASSETS:
+9) FIXED ASSETS:

 (a) Fixed assets are stated at historic cost, except in the case of

-credited to Revaluation Reserve.
+The appreciation on revaluation is credited to Revaluation Reserve.

-(b) Cost of premises includes cost of land, both freehold and
+(c) Cost of premises includes cost of land, both freehold and

 10) DEPRECIATION ON FIXED ASSETS:

-(a) Depreciation on assets is charged on the Written Down Value at the
+a) Depreciation on assets is charged on the Written Down Value at the

 rates determined by the Bank, except in respect of computers where it